christophergandrud/julia-play/julia/Workflow-for-Python-Package-Development.md

 Now that we have an initial package design in mind, let's create the basic file structure that you need for a Python package.

 First create a new directory for your package and commit it to some version control system such as GitHub.
-My initial file structure for the **batchstats** package looks like this:
+My initial file structure for the **stats_batch** package looks like this:

 ```shell
 stats_batch